developer9998/GorillaInfoWatch/README.md

 <br>

 <div align="center">
-  GorillaInfoWatch is a mod which implements a customized watch into <a href="https://store.steampowered.com/app/1533390/Gorilla_Tag/">Gorilla Tag</a>.<br><br>The watch displays a window through a menu, and comes with quick actions, simple customization, and easy usage.<br><br>From simple accessibility to unique features this mod has everything you need when it comes to casual play or modding.
+  GorillaInfoWatch is a mod which implements a customized watch into <a href="https://store.steampowered.com/app/1533390/Gorilla_Tag/">Gorilla Tag</a>.<br><br>The watch displays a window through a menu, and comes with quick actions, simple customization, and easy usage.<br><br>From simple accessibility to unique features, this mod has everything you need when it comes to casual play, hosting events, and modding.
 </div>

 ## Links